-To prevent leukemia's dreaded return, go for the stem cellsApril 5th, 2012 in Cancer /
+To prevent leukemia's dreaded return, go for the stem cellsApril 5, 2012 in Medicine & Health / Cancer

 Researchers reporting in the April Cell Stem Cell, a Cell Press publication, have found a way to stop leukemia stem cells in their tracks.
 The advance in mice suggests that a combination approach to therapy might stamp out chronic myeloid leukemia (CML) for good.

 That's in contrast to the vast majority of CML patients taking drugs like imatinib (aka Gleevec) today, who often go into remission only to see their cancer return again.
 It is those lingering leukemia stem cells, which stubbornly resist existing therapies, that fuel the cancer's comeback.

 "Imatinib inhibits the oncoprotein [that drives CML] and it is incredibly effective at putting patients into remission," said Scott Armstrong of Harvard Medical School.
 "But there is growing evidence that this doesn't rid the body of the most immature cancer cells.
 The question is: How can we eradicate those cells?"